 WWBIC offers: small business loans - access to fair capital through loans of $1,000 to $250,000, even for those who may have credit or personal finance issues; business education courses - in-Person and online training on a variety of valuable business topics such as business planning, financials, marketing, social media, web design, etc; and, small business consulting - one-on-one assistance is to help people launch and grow businesses.
 Generally, loans can be used for start-up capital, inventory and equipment, business expansion, working capital/lines of credit, build outs, and business professional support (i.e. marketing, accounting, bookkeeping, etc.)

-financing tools for west st paul avenue
+ADDITIONAL financing tools ON west st paul avenue

 There are various financing resources available along West St. Paul Avenue from 11th Street to 25th Street.
 View available properties here.